worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 The purpose of this function is to serve a [JSON object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) of the shares portfolio to the client.
 Later, we'll write JavaScript for our dashboard which will use this object to construct a table showing our portfolio information.

 In the above code, if no stocks have been added, we return an empty JSON object.
-Otherwise, we set `portfolio` to a copy of the `shares` dictionary in our Replit DB.
+Otherwise, we set `portfolio` to a copy of the `shares` dictionary in our Replit database.
 The Python Replit library uses custom list and dictionary types that cannot be directly serialized into JSON, so we use [`db.get_raw`](https://replit-py.readthedocs.io/en/latest/db_tutorial.html#advanced-usage) to convert the whole thing into a string and `json.loads` to convert that string into a standard Python dictionary.

 Then we need to get the current values for each of our stock holdings.
 To do so, we loop through `portfolio.keys()`, call `get_price(ticker)` and multiply the return value by the total shares we're holding for this stock.
 We then add this value under the new `current_value` key in our stock's dictionary.